JGLAHE/AMAS_JGLAHE/README.md

 Sometimes after splitting you will have alignments with taxa that have only gaps `-` or missing data `?`.
 If you want to these to not be included in the output , add `-j` or `--remove-empty` to the command line.

-Partition files are parsed with `AMAS.FileParser.partition_parse()`, which in the JGLAHE fork of AMAS looks like this:
+Partition files are parsed with the method `AMAS.FileParser.partition_parse()`; in the JGLAHE fork of AMAS, the updated parts of this method are shown below:
 ```
 def partitions_parse(self):
     # parse partitions file using regex